London in film

 London has been used frequently both as a filming location and as a film setting.
 These have ranged from historical recreations of the Victorian London of Charles Dickens and Sherlock Holmes, to the romantic comedies of Bridget Jones's Diary and Notting Hill, by way of crime films, spy thrillers, science fiction and the "swinging London" films of the 1960s.

-Because of the dominant role played by the city in the British culture, the number of British films set in London is huge.
+Because of the dominant role played by the city in the British culture, the number of British mainstream and independent films set in London is enormous.
 It has also been used many times in American films, and often recreated on a Hollywood studio backlot.

 Historical London

 Historical recreations of London on screen have been relatively frequent.
 The Tudor, Victorian, Edwardian and Second World War periods in the city's history have all been regularly depicted.

 Pre-Victorian London

+The 1956 television film Kitty Clive is a film that reflects on the 18th century comedian Kitty Clive, before the Victorian era.

 London in the Elizabethan Era has often been portrayed in films, including Fire Over England (1937), The Private Lives of Elizabeth and Essex (1939), and Elizabeth (1998).
 Much of Shakespeare in Love (1998), a comedy involving Shakespeare in a fictionalised romance, was set around the original Globe Theatre, as was Laurence Olivier's 1944 Henry V.

 The Tudor period has also been shown in other films, including the 1966 film of Robert Bolt's play A Man for All Seasons, the 1990s adaptation of Orlando and various versions of Mark Twain's The Prince and the Pauper.

 Cromwell (1970) is one of the few films to show the city during the English Civil War, but several have been set during the subsequent restoration of the monarchy under Charles II.
 These include Nell Gwyn (1937), Forever Amber (1947) and Stage Beauty (2003).
 The 1995 film Restoration incorporates both the Great Plague and the Great Fire of 1665-66.

 Late 18th and early 19th century London has been seen in a number of films, including Lady Hamilton (1941), Lady Caroline Lamb (1972), A Bequest to the Nation (1973), Princess Caraboo (1994), Sense and Sensibility (1995), and the various versions of The Scarlet Pimpernel.